Birmingham, West Midlands

 Open Alpha — first 250 users are free forever

-Getting Gigs in Birmingham — The Reality
+Getting Gigs in Birmingham

 The Opportunity

-Birmingham has a surprisingly deep live music scene spread across distinct neighbourhoods — Digbeth's indie warehouses, Moseley's village pubs, the Jewellery Quarter's cocktail bars, and Bearwood's jazz joints.
+Birmingham has a surprisingly deep live music scene spread across distinct neighbourhoods.
+Digbeth's indie warehouses, Moseley's village pubs, the Jewellery Quarter's cocktail bars, and Bearwood's jazz joints.
 The city's multicultural identity means diverse genres find genuine audiences here.
 Many venues actively struggle to fill their live music slots, which means getting your foot in the door is easier than in London or Manchester.

 The Competition

 Birmingham has fewer working musicians per venue than London, Manchester, or Leeds.
 The scene is less saturated, and bookers are generally more approachable.
-The flip side is that the live music ecosystem is less established — there are fewer promoters, fewer multi-band bills, and fewer industry events.
+The flip side is that the live music ecosystem is less established, there are fewer promoters, fewer multi-band bills, and fewer industry events.
 You'll need to be more proactive about creating your own opportunities rather than waiting for them to appear.

 The Money